This program is offered at Clifton, Dover, Newark, and Woodbridge.

 Patient Care Technicians work with doctors, nurses, and other healthcare professionals to oversee and monitor patients.
 As vital members of the healthcare team, they provide direct patient care and comfort measures, take vital signs, collect specimens, and much more.
 Patient Care Technicians who are multi-skilled and cross-trained in venipuncture, electrocardiography, and home healthcare enjoy much broader responsibilities and advancement opportunities.

-Graduates of the Multi-Level Patient Care Technician program are eligible to sit for a variety of certification examinations, including:
+Graduates of the Patient Care Technician program are eligible to sit for a variety of certification examinations, including:

-- Certified Patient Care Technicians (CPCT)
+- Certified Patient Care Technician (CPCT)

 - Certified Home Health Aide (CHHA)